NPEhero-team/NPEhero/README.md

 1. Check "Import all existing Eclipse projects after clone finishes"
 1. Click finish
 1. Right click on project > Propereties
-1. Select Run/Debug Settings
+1. Select Run/Debug Settings > Driver
-1. Select Driver
 1. Click Edit
 1. Click the Arguements tab
-1. Paste in the VM Arguements for your OS
+1. Paste in the [VM Arguements](https://gitlab.sowgro.net/npeinc/npehero#java-vm-arguements) for your OS

 ## Java VM Arguements
 These are automatically run by the start files when installing from a ZIP.